Gibb River Road Travel Guide. Ultimate travel guide to the famous 4wd track from derby to Kununurra

 How long does it take to drive Gibb River Road?

-It takes 10 to 15 days to drive Gibb River road and enjoy the gorges and check out other attractions.
-But you can spend longer – in fact, do so if you can.
+It takes 10 to 14 days to drive Gibb River road so you can enjoy the spectacular gorges and check out other attractions.
+But you can spend longer – in fact, do so if you can!

 How hard is it to drive Gibb River Road?